kiali/kiali.io/content/en/docs/Configuration/multi-cluster.md

 5. Optional - **Narrow metrics to mesh.** If your unified metrics store also contains data outside of your mesh, you can limit which metrics Kiali will query for by setting the [query_scope](/docs/configuration/kialis.kiali.io#.spec.external_services.custom_dashboards.prometheus.query_scope) configuration.

 That's it!
 From here you can login to Kiali and manage your mesh across both clusters from a single Kiali instance.

+#### Removing a Cluster

+To remove a cluster from Kiali, you must delete the associated remote cluster secret.
+If you originally created the remote cluster secret via the [kiali-prepare-remote-cluster.sh script](https://github.com/kiali/kiali/blob/master/hack/istio/multicluster/kiali-prepare-remote-cluster.sh), run that script again with the same command line options as before but also pass in the command line option `--delete true`.

+If you are using auto-discovery and you removed a remote cluster secret then you must touch the Kiali CR in order for the Operator to effectively remove the remote cluster secret from the Kiali Server pod.
+The easiest way to do this is to simply add or modify any annotation on the Kiali CR.
+It is suggested you use the `kiali.io/reconcile` annotation as described [here](/docs/installation/installation-guide/creating-updating-kiali-cr).